Have you heard of the Keto diet yet? What about Keto restaurants?

 While most plant proteins don’t fit into a keto diet, plant fats are your new best (keto) friend.
 Plant-based fats are fantastically keto and extraordinarily good for you.
 Here’s a (non-exhaustive) list of plant-based fats to add to your meal:

-You Don’t Need a Keto Restaurant to Stick to Your Diet
+You Don’t Need to go to a Keto Restaurant to Stick to Your Keto Diet

 Use this guide to ease your restaurant anxiety and make eating out enjoyable again.
 You don’t even need to go to a keto restaurant to stick to your diet.